As Seen In…

 Backed by Science

-Our programs are based on the renowned Program for the Education and Enrichment of Relational Skills (PEERS®).
-Our parent-mediated, 16-week programs for teens and young adults provide the building blocks of successful interpersonal and communication skills.
-We also teach our own 12-week program for lower support needs adults age 25+.
+We also offer a 12-week program for lower support needs adults age 25+.
 Research-backed and trauma-informed, our courses also include neuroscience-backed nervous system education, including interoception experiments and somatic practices to promote co- and self-regulation and an overall improvement of mental and emotional health.

 “

-PARTICIPANT in MAY 2023 GRADUATING CLASS
+PARTICIPANT in MAY 2025 GRADUATING CLASS

 Once, in a dark time, life was a struggle.
 After coming to this group I have taken small steps out of the darkness.
 I’m thankful for the skills I learned and the friends I’ve made.
 I thank you for the kindness you showed me.”

-—A. Lee, high school student
+—Emma, high school student

 FAQs